Bunnyspa/Mandachord/README.md

 # Mandachord
-Musical notation to Mandachord translator
+Musical notation to Mandachord translator for Warframe